hosseinal/hosseinal.github.io/_pages/about.md

 I am a second-year Ph.D. student at McMaster University and a research assistant at SwiftwareLab under the supervision of [Dr. Kazem Cheshmi](https://www.cheshmi.cc/).
 For my M.Sc., I was a student at Shahid Beheshti University.
 I received my B.Sc. in Computer Engineering from the University of Isfahan.
-I am interested in High Performance Computing (HPC), GPU programming ( Mainly CUDA ), sparse computation, algorithms, compilers, and machine learning.
+I am interested in High Performance Computing (HPC), GPU programming ( CUDA ), sparse computation, algorithms, compilers, and machine learning.
 In my free time, I enjoy working out and expanding my knowledge about psychology and startups/products.

 collaboration